 First, a third party that did not participate in any of the exchange is prevented from eavesdropping on the content of the assertion by employing confidentiality protection of the exchange using TLS.
 This ensures that an eavesdropper on the wire is unable to obtain information.
-However, this does not prevent legitimate protocol entities from obtaining information from an assertion they may not have been allowed to obtain.
+However, this does not prevent legitimate protocol entities from obtaining information that they are not allowed to possess from assertions.
 Some assertion formats allow for the assertion to be encrypted, preventing unauthorized parties from inspecting the content.

 Second, an Authorization Server may obtain an assertion that was created by a third party token service and that token service may have placed attributes into the assertion.
-To mitigate potential privacy problems, prior consent from the resource owner has to be obtained.
+To mitigate potential privacy problems, prior consent for the release of such attribute information from the resource owner should be obtained.
 OAuth itself does not directly provide such capabilities, but this consent approval may be obtained using other identity management protocols, user consent interactions, or in an out-of-band fashion.